supercam19/SMAPI-Profile-Manager/changlelog.md

  - Updated the look and feel of the profile buttons (#6)

 ### Fixes
+ - Fix false error message appearing when reloading the window (#7)
  - Fix setup instructions in the README

 ## Update 1.1.0 (Dec 4, 2022)